Hourly Based Fee

 Fee Only Financial Planners – What is Fee Only?

 There are financial planners and investment advisors who sell products on a “fee only” basis, but the fees are based on a percentage of the asset value in your account.
 For example, if you have $100,000 of investments with this type of fee only advisor, your “asset based” fee may be 2.00% per year, regardless of the number of investments you own or the amount of time you spend with your advisor.
-If you have more money, such as $1 million of investments, you may only pay 1.75% per year.
+If you have more money, such as $1 million of investments, you may only pay 1.5% per year.
 Each advisor or firm will have their own rate structure.
 This fee structure differs from those who charge a commission based on each time you buy or sell a security.
 However, both of these types of advisors receive money based on selling you investments, and you therefore need to exercise your own due diligence to see if you are being aggressively sold securities which are not appropriate for you.
 See my other articles for investment strategies and questions to ask your advisors for more information on what is appropriate.
 Also, be careful when you have an advisor charging you an asset based percentage fee, but also sells you GICs and mutual funds.
 Determine whether the GICs and mutual funds are included in the base for the fee calculation.
-There should be no fee on GICs, and unless the mutual funds of a special type (e.g. F Class or I Class), your advisor (or your financial institution) is likely paid by the mutual fund directly on your behalf.
+There should be no fee on GICs, and unless the mutual funds are of a special type (e.g. “F” Class or “I” Class), your advisor (or your financial institution) is likely paid by the mutual fund directly on your behalf.

 There are also financial planners who will charge on an hourly basis, like me.
 However, upon completion of their financial plan, they also sell investments and receive fees or commissions for the sale of those investments.
-In these cases, you need to second-guess the objectivity of the hourly based financial plan to ensure that the recommendations were not biased toward the selling product from which future fees or commissions would be obtained.
+In these cases, you need to second-guess the objectivity of the hourly-based financial plan to ensure that the recommendations were not biased toward the selling product from which future fees or commissions would be obtained.

 If you are dealing with advisors that sell products, another way of ensuring objectivity is to obtain a second opinion from another advisor.
 I strongly recommend that you use financial planners with professional designations, such as the Registered Financial Planner (R.F.P.), Certified Financial Planner (CFP), Personal Financial Planner (PFP) or Chartered Financial Consultant (Ch.F.C.).
+Many more designations are popping up recently, but I know these from past experience.
 These are financial planning designations, all of which are accompanied by professional associations governing a code of ethics for their members.
 If you are dealing with investment advisors or insurance advisors, etc., there will be other appropriate designations for those specialties.
-However, it is the financial planner that looks at the high level scenarios, those dealing with many different aspects of your life, including retirement, investing, insurance, taxes, estate planning, etc. Following a meeting with a financial planner, you may very well need to speak to other specialty advisors to implement the recommendations.
-This is the case when you work with me, because I do not sell product and you would need to deal with, for example, an investment advisor to acquire investments (unless you are comfortable doing it yourself).
+Be forewarned – know whether you are looking only for investment advice and an investment plan, or if you are looking for a “personal financial plan.”
+However, it is the financial planner that looks at the high level scenarios, those dealing with many different aspects of your life, including retirement, investing, insurance, taxes, estate planning, etc. Some planners only look at the investing or insurance aspects, which is fine if that is all you want.

 Remember – buyer beware.
 If you have some money, it is likely someone else wants at least a piece of it – protect it wisely because it is your future.